If you’re searching for a city break like no other this year, look no further than this historic capital of the Czech Republic – Prague!

 The Old Town started out life as the city’s central marketplace back in the 12th century, and even since it has been the focal point of tradition in Prague.

-Get onto Cheapflights, book tickets to Prague and join the thousands of tourists every day that visit the Gothic, Baroque and Romanesque buildings that house cafés and restaurants and the perfect places to sit and watch the world go by.
+Book tickets to Prague and join the thousands of tourists every day that visit the Gothic, Baroque and Romanesque buildings that house cafés and restaurants and the perfect places to sit and watch the world go by.

 Founded by Charles IV in 1348, the New Town isn’t really new at all – it’s just newer than the Old Town!